-The NCF Grantor Trust 2004-2 will be a newly formed New York common law trust.
-The grantor trust will be governed by a Grantor Trust Agreement, dated as of October 28, 2004 among the depositor and U.S. Bank National Association, as grantor trustee for the transactions described in this prospectus supplement.
+NCF Grantor Trust 2005-2 will be a newly formed New York common law trust.
+The grantor trust will be governed by a Grantor Trust Agreement, dated as of June 9, 2005 between the depositor and U.S. Bank National Association, as grantor trustee, for the transactions described in this prospectus supplement.
 We refer to this agreement as the "grantor trust agreement."